Donaim/proviral-pres1/slides.md

 - It is software for analysis of proviral DNA.
 - It is a collection of programs that output images and CSV files.
 - It is a software pipeline. <!-- What this means is that it's a series of steps basically. -->
-- It is written by Don, Charlotte, and me <!-- I want to highlight the programmers' efforts. -->
+- It is written by Daniel MacMillan, Don, Charlotte, and me <!-- I want to highlight the programmers' efforts. -->
+  - Big part of it is HIVSeqInR, which was written by Guin Lee.

 <img v-drag="[528,142,388,388]" src="./assets/whatispipeline.webp" />